atulkamble/GitLab101/README.md

 ## GitLab
 GitLab is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open-source license.
 Summarized: GitLab is a complete DevOps platform, delivered as a single application.

+## Git
+Definition: is a distributed version-control system for tracking changes in source code during software development.
+It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.

+## DevOps
+Definition: is a set of practices that combines software development and information-technology operations which aims to shorten the systems development life cycle and provide continuous delivery with high software quality.

+## Project
+Definition: used for hosting your codebase, as an issue tracker, collaborate on code, and continuously build, test, and deploy your app with built-in GitLab CI/CD.
+Example: This is a project.

+## Issue
+Definition: the fundamental medium for collaborating on ideas and planning work in GitLab
+Example: This is an Issue.

+## Milestone
+Definition: are a way to track issues and merge requests created to achieve a broader goal in a certain period of time.
+They allow you to organize issues and merge requests into a cohesive group, with an optional start date and an optional due date.
+More information on: milestones

+## Label
+Definition: allow you to categorize epics, issues, and merge requests using descriptive titles like bug, feature request, or docs, as well as customizable colors.
+They allow you to quickly and dynamically filter and manage epics, issues, and merge requests, and are a key part of issue boards.
+More information on: labels

+## Weight
+Definition: allow you to get a better idea of how much time, value or complexity a given issue has or will cost.
+More information on: issue weights

+## Merge Request
+Definition: allows you to visualize and collaborate on the proposed changes to source code that exist as commits on a given Git branch.
+A Merge Request (MR) is the basis of GitLab as a code collaboration and version control platform.
+It is as simple as the name implies: a request to merge one branch into another.
+Example: This is a Merge Request.

+## Commit
+Definition: Merge requests allow you to visualize and collaborate on the proposed changes to source code that exist as commits on a given Git branch

+## Branch
+Definition: a version of a project’s working tree.
+You create a branch for each set of related changes you make.
+This keeps each set of changes separate from each other, allowing changes to be made in parallel, without affecting each other.

+## Markdown
+Definition: a lightweight markup language with plain-text-formatting syntax.
+Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.
+Example: Take a look at our GitLab Markdown Guide

+## Local
+Definition: your machine
+Example: If someone says to do something locally that means to open the terminal on your computer to make a change.

+## SSH Key (SSH = Secure Shell)
+Definition: a cryptographic network protocol for operating network services securely over an unsecured network.

+## Source Code
+Definition: a text listing of commands to be compiled or assembled into an executable computer program.

+## Terminal
+Definition: used for entering data into, and displaying or printing data from, a computer or a computing system.

+## Open Source
+Definition: denoting software for which the original source code is made freely available and may be redistributed and modified.
+Example: Our GitLab handbook is open source because anyone can make changes and contribute to it.

 ## Welcome to GitHub Pages